Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending

 As shown in Figure \ref{fig:ModelASig}a,b, the stress component $\sigma_{yy}$ in CutFEM converges to its FEM counterpart.
 We compute $\sigma_{\text{mix}}$ given in (\ref{MixStress}) for two smoothing lengths over the physical and fictitious domains in Figure \ref{fig:ModelASig}c-\ref{fig:ModelASig}f.
 Our results show that $\sigma_{\text{mix}}$ in $\Omega_T$ is smooth and without oscillations.

-To enhance the stability of our multiscale framework, in the micro-scale model, we regularise the elements inside the porous domain in addition to the intersected elements by $\Gamma^h _1$.
-Then we compute the condition number of the multiscale system matrix for investigating the stability by using SLEPc \cite{Hernandez05} which finds the ratio of maximum to the minimum eigenvalue of the system matrix (i.e. $\lambda_{max}/ \lambda_{min}$).
+To enhance the stability of our multiscale framework, in the microscale model, we regularize the elements inside the porous domain in addition to the intersected elements by $\Gamma^h _1$.
+Then we compute the condition number of the multiscale system matrix to investigate the stability by using SLEPc \cite{Hernandez05} which finds the ratio of the maximum to the minimum eigenvalue of the system matrix (i.e. $\lambda_{max}/ \lambda_{min}$).
 We use a sequence of uniform and adaptive meshes with different mixing lengths and then compare them with the CutFEM reference model.
 In Figure \ref{fig:ModelACond}a, we find that the behaviour of our mixed approach with different mixing lengths is well conditioned and similar to the standard CutFEM approach.
-The flexibility of the current method for sharp mixing lengths is another convenient factor that distinguishes it from previous superposing methods such as Arlequin.
-In Figure \ref{fig:ModelACond}b, we investigate the effects of extended regularisation inside the pores (in addition to the cut elements by the pore interfaces) on the condition number of the multiscale system matrix.
+In Figure \ref{fig:ModelACond}b, we investigate the impact of extending the ghost-penalty regularization to the inside of the pores (in addition to the cut elements by the pore interfaces) on the condition number of the multiscale system matrix.
 As expected, this technique improves the condition number effectively.
-Also, we find that the corresponding behaviour with respect to the mesh refinement for our mixed approach is proportional to $h^{-2}$ for both cases of regularisation, which is conveniently very close to the results by CutFEM.
+Also, we find that the corresponding behaviour with respect to mesh refinement for our mixed approach is proportional to $h^{-2}$ for both regularization approaches, which are very close to the "pure" CutFEM results.